coalescentdivide/openai-turbo-discord/README.md

 ###### 5. Enable "Message Content Intent" under "Privileged Gateway Intents".
 ###### 6. Go to the OAuth2 tab and select URL generator.
 Under Scopes check `bot`, then in the permissions check `Send Messages` and `Embed Links`.
 Use the generated URL to invite the bot to your server.
 (Designed to run on a single server)

-### 3. Create or login to your OpenAI account and generate an API key at https://beta.openai.com/account/api-keys
+### 3. Create or login to your OpenAI account and generate an API key at https://platform.openai.com/account/api-keys

+### 4. Create or login to your Replicate account and generate an API key at https://replicate.com/account/api-tokens

-### 4. Copy the `.env.example` file and rename it to `.env`.
-Open the .env file like a text file and add your Discord bot token, OpenAI API key, and at least one channel for it to work in.
+### 5. Copy the `.env.example` file and rename it to `.env`.
+Open the .env file like a text file and add your Discord bot token, OpenAI API key, Replicate API key and at least one channel ID for it to work in.

 ###### You can find the IDs for Channels and Users by turning on Developer Mode in Discord (Settings > Appearance > Advanced) and right-clicking on the channel and selecting 'copy ID'.